<?xml version="1.0" encoding="utf-8"?>

 <item>

-<guid isPermaLink="true">https://gatevillelawfirm.ocv-aws-06.com/blog/part-one-why-a-simple-will-may-not-be-enough-for-your-family</guid>
+<guid isPermaLink="true">https://www.gatevillelawfirm.ocv-aws-06.com/blog/how-affluent-families-use-trusts-series-llcs-and-coordinated-estate-planning</guid>

-<pubDate>2026-03-27 00:00:00</pubDate>
+<pubDate>2026-05-27 00:00:00</pubDate>

 </item>